sinclairzx81/typescript.api/README.md

 ### typescript.reflect ( compilation, callback )

-Reads compilation ast, and produces meta data about the modules, classes, methods contained within the compilation.
+Reflects compilation AST and produces meta data about the modules, classes, methods and variables contained within the compilation.

-note: reflected metadata currently excludes declaration files.

 __Arguments__